Hidden variable model for quantum computation with magic states on qudits of any dimension: The qudit stabilizer formalism

-Stabilizer measurements can also be coarse-grained to give stabilizer projectors of lower rank.
-This is the result of the following lemma. \begin{Lemma} If $ I $ is a non-maximal isotropic subgroup and $\Pi_I^r = \frac{1}{|I|} \sum_{b \in I} \omega^{-r(b)} T_b$ a stabilizer code projector for some noncontextual value assignment $r: I \to \Z_d$, then for any isotropic subgroup $I'$ containing $I$
+Stabilizer measurements can also be coarse-grained to give stabilizer projectors of higher rank.
+This is the result of the following lemma. \begin{Lemma} If $ I $ is a non-maximal isotropic subgroup of $E$ and $\Pi_I^r$ is a stabilizer code projector for some noncontextual value assignment $r: I \to \Z_d$, then for any isotropic subgroup $I'$ containing $I$

-where $\Gamma$ is the set of all noncontextual value assignments on $I'$ such that $r'|_{I} = r$. \end{Lemma}
+where $\Gamma_{I,r}^{I'}$ is the set of all noncontextual value assignments on $I'$ such that $r'|_{I} = r$. \end{Lemma}

-\emph{Proof of Lemma~\ref{lemma:SumsOfStabilizer CodeProjectors}---} The proof is obtained by adapting the proof of Ref.~\cite[Lemma~1]{RaussendorfZurel2020}.
+\emph{Proof of Lemma~\ref{lemma:SumsOfStabilizer CodeProjectors}.} The proof is obtained by adapting the proof of Ref.~\cite[Lemma~1]{RaussendorfZurel2020}.
 Let $I,I'$ be isotropic subgroups of $E$ such that $I\subsetneq I'$.
-Let $r:I\rightarrow\mathbb{Z}_d$ be a noncontextual value assignment for $I$ and $\Gamma$ be the set of all noncontextual value assignments on $I'$ satisfying
+Let $r:I\rightarrow\mathbb{Z}_d$ be a noncontextual value assignment for $I$ and $\Gamma_{I,r}^{I'}$ be the set of all noncontextual value assignments on $I'$ satisfying

 Then